vincentfusco/vincentfusco.github.io/_posts/2025-03-08-An-Open-Source-555-Timer.markdown

 For schematic capture I used [Xschem](https://sourceforge.net/projects/xschem/).
 To learn the tool I was able to find video tutorials on YouTube.
 I found [B. Minch](https://www.youtube.com/watch?v=BpPP2hE_eK8) the most useful.
 I referenced the [Xschem Manual](https://xschem.sourceforge.io/stefan/xschem_man/xschem_man.html) quite a bit as well.

-The actual 5V CMOS version of the 555 schematic is simple and compact, but it was designed in an era where cost-per-transistor was still a bigger factor.
-Imagine hand-cutting [Rubylith](https://en.wikipedia.org/wiki/Rubylith) for each transistor.
-A lot more work than having to learn some new open source CAD tools.

 The below schematic is the *actual* schematic of the real CMOS 555 timer, published by the late Hans Camenzind himself.
 His book [is free online](http://www.designinganalogchips.com/).

 [![Original CMOS 555 Timer](https://github.com/vincentfusco/tt06_555/blob/main/docs/555_cmos.PNG?raw=true)](https://github.com/vincentfusco/tt06_555/blob/main/docs/555_cmos.PNG?raw=true)

-Since cost-per-transistor is cheap and I won't be having to cut Rubylith, I decided to implement it my own way.
+Since, unlike in the era of the original 555, I don't need save on cost-per-transistor and I won't be having to cut Rubylith by hand, I decided to implement the circuit my own way:

 Xschem supports hierarchical design, and aside from the resistors and discharge FET, I put everything else inside of its own level of hierarchy.